OTRI-Unipd/OTRI/README.md

 }
 ```

-Or alternatively a `/secrets` directory containing extension-less files having file name as key and file contents as value.
+Alternatively, a `/secrets` directory containing extension-less files having file name as key and file contents as value.
 This is useful when passing configuration values to the Docker image as a volume.

 ```bash
 secrets